Communities

 Yep, looks good as far as I'm concerned :) If tool recommendations are to be off-topic, we should probably come up with some examples of on-topic/off-topic and place such in the community help.

-dmckee‭ wrote over 3 years ago · edited over 3 years ago
+dmckee‭ wrote about 4 years ago · edited about 4 years ago

 I'm actually quite interested in this question for myself.
 We're using Doxygen for the rest of our code, but we don't have any tooling for the DB beyond a schemacrawler script that generates a PDF schema diagram.
 Notes about how a table is intended to be used are written in un-formatted comments, but that requires reading the code.